andreivisan/xslim.github.io/_posts/2014-03-26-ios-and-javascript-first-try.md

 }
 ```

-Now let's do some simple benchmark:
+Now let's do some simple benchmarking:

 <!-- more -->

-We'll use a `pod 'BenchmarkTestCase'` for help:
+We'll use a `pod 'BenchmarkTestCase'` to help:

 ``` obj-c
 #import <AZBenchmarkTestCase.h>